6 styling tips for family photographs

 Before you get carried away, it’s really important to remember that you don’t all have to wear all the colors you’ve chosen.
 In fact, please don’t all wear all the colors, because then we’re going into the realm of matchy-matchy…just with more colors.

-For more information on how color impacts your photography, read: How to use color for eye catching photography composition
+Further reading on how color impacts your photography: How to use color for eye catching photography composition

 5. Grooming for photo shoots